liljencrantz/crush/docs/overview.md

     crush# print_a a="Greetings"
     Greetings

-For added type safety, you can declare what parameters a closure expects at the start of a closure.
+For added type safety, you may optionally declare what parameters a closure expects at the start of a closure.

 The following closure requires the caller to supply the argument `a`, and allows